schmouk/PlayToreLib/lib/pltr/doc/playing_cards/standard_cards_decks_doc.md

 the count of cards that are contained in this type of deck.
 Mostly, this should be 32, 52 or 54.
 See specializations of the template at end of this documentation.
 - `_START_VALUE`:
 the lowest value to be set for cards in deck.
 This is used when filling the deck with cards at construction time.
 It is associated with the card with the lowest face value and is incremented by one for each next face value.
 Defaults to 0 in this base class.
-Notice: defaults to 2 for 54- and 52- cards decks specializations; defaults to 7 for 32 cards decks specialization.
+Notice: defaults to 2 for 54- and 52- cards decks specializations; defaults to 7 for 32 cards decks specialization;
 - `_START_ORDERING_VALUE`:
 the lowest ordering value to be set for cards in deck.
 This is used when filling the deck with cards at construction time.
 It is associated with the card with the lowest identifier in deck and is incremented by one for each next card.
-Defaults to 0 in this base class as well as in its  specializations.
+Defaults to 0 in this base class as well as in its  specializations;
+- `_DECKS_COUNT`:
+the number of same decks containing each `_CARDS_COUNT` cards that are to be mixed in this deck; defaults to 1.
+This way, it is possible to get a deck taht contains multiple times same cards.

 This class inherits from class `pltr::cards::CardsDeck<CardT>` and as such, from `pltr::core::Object` also.

 ## Types Wrappers
 ```